 Dr. Mitch Harris now accepting psychosexual evaluations at SLC office (801) 850-9559

 We provide evidence-based personal injury evaluations for children, adolescents, and adults.
 Many of our plaintiffs/clients have experienced medical malpractice injuries, automobile accidents, workplace harassment, abuse as a child, or domestic violence during intimate partner relationships that have adversely affected their mental health functioning, interpersonal relationships, vocational capacity, and overall quality of life.
 In this capacity, our providers work closely with each client, their legal counsel, and medical team to determine the following:

-Dr. Tutty and Dr. Poppleton currently provide these services at the Portland, Vancouver, Seattle, Bainbridge, and Silverdale offices.
+Dr. Tutty and Dr. Poppleton currently provide these services at the Portland, Vancouver, Seattle, and Park City offices.

 Parenting coordination is a child-focused alternative dispute resolution process where a professional with mediation, and often clinical training helps parents in conflict implement their parenting plan and resolve their disputes.
 This service involved a combination of assessment, education, case management, and conflict management to help parents resolve their conflicts, and with the prior approval of the court facilitate decisions within the scope of their court orders.
 The objective is to help high conflict parents implement their parenting plan, monitor compliance, and resolve conflict in a time and cost efficient manner while minimizing court involvement.
 The ultimate aim of this role is to protect and sustain healthy and meaningful parent-child relationships (See AFCC Guidelines).